artsy/hokusai/README.md

 ### Working with Images

 * `hokusai push` - Build and push an image to the AWS ECR project repo, by default tagged as the output of `git rev-parse HEAD`.
-* `hokusai images` - List image metadata in the AWS ECR project repo.
+* `hokusai images` - Print image builds and tags in the AWS ECR project repo.

 ### Working with Kubernetes
 Hokusai uses `kubectl` to connect to Kubernetes.
 Hokusai `configure` provides basic setup for installing and configuring kubectl: